Dea-Snowdenden/tweetagram_rails/README.md

 This is a basic app that looks functions and looks like twitter and instagram thus the name tweetagram.
 This was done using rails
 * gems used:
-gem 'haml'
+* gem 'haml'
-gem 'bootstrap-sass'
+* gem 'bootstrap-sass'
-gem 'simple_form'
+* gem 'simple_form'
-gem 'devise'
+* gem 'devise'
-gem 'paperclip'
+* gem 'paperclip'
-gem 'masonry-rails'
+* gem 'masonry-rails'
-gem 'acts_as_votable'
+* gem 'acts_as_votable'
-gem 'font-awesome-rails'
+* gem 'font-awesome-rails'

-You can download or clone this then run bundle install.
+FEATURES:
+* login and register
+* post or create new picture, view, update and delete
+* upvote by liking

+INSTALL DEPENDENCIES:
+* bundle install

+MIGRATE DATABASE:
+* rake db:migrate

+RUN THE SERVER:
+* rails s -p $PORT -b $IP

 * LANDING PAGE
 ![alt-text](tweetumslanding.jpg)